brutopolis/buxu/README.md

   - you can replace the interpreter function by another one with the optimizations you need;

-  - you can easy write functions in C like explained before;
+  - you can easy write functions in C like explained before, and even more easy to load them as dynamic libs(if not arduino or wasm);

   - you can delete the unused variables at anytime;